Circus Devils: History

 According to the group's whimsical website bio, Circus Devils formed because a dog-faced man approached each member on separate occasions to deliver the message, "Circus Devils is Real."
 Like this story, the song lyrics are often unsettling fictional tales of horror delivered within deconstructed rock operas.
 Each Circus Devils album is distinguished by a theme, concept, or production style which sets it apart from the band's other albums.

 In 2007, the band's 5th album Sgt.
 Disco was released on Mike Patton's Ipecac Recordings record label.

-In 2016, the band announced that their next record would be their final, titled "Laughs Last".

 Band member and producer Todd Tobias authored a book in 2019 titled Circus Devils: See You Inside, published by Tiny Room in The Netherlands.